Spaced Out

-Spaced Out (known in French as Allô la Terre, ici les Martin) is an animated series, co-produced by Alphanim Productions, Tooncan Productions and Cartoon Network Europe, in association with several other companies and television networks.
+Spaced Out (known in French as Allô la Terre, ici les Martin) is an animated series, co-produced by Alphanim, Tooncan Productions and Cartoon Network Europe, in association with several other companies and television networks.
 The series had one season with 26 episodes.

-It aired on Toon Disney in the United States from October 4, 2002.
+The series aired on Cartoon Network in Europe.

 Synopsis

 George Martin lives in a regular neighbourhood with his family and applies for a job in the apparently monopolistic company, Krach Industries.
 Although they do not intend to hire him, his application is accidentally blown by the wind to the heap of selected candidates.
 This leads to George being hired as director of a secret orbital station (Operation SOS) housing sub-development, where he and his family have to live as an experiment started by Krach.
-When the Martins arrive at the station, they meet other people who have also been sent by Krach to live there.
+When the Martins arrive at the station, they meet other people who Krach has also sent to live there.
 To their surprise, their neighbour and teacher who taught the Martins' kids on Earth is also on the station with her son.
 Later, they save a Russian cosmonaut who decides to live with them.
-And so, they continue living on the space station, occasionally having personal disputes, meeting aliens and being monopolised by Krach.
+And so, they continue living on the space station, occasionally having personal disputes, meeting aliens, and being monopolised by Krach.